Fees and Rebates

 What do you get with a mental health care plan?

 A mental health care plan entitles you to 6 sessions with a psychologist at reduced fees.
 After a GP review, you may be entitled to 4 more sessions if they think you would benefit from more treatment.
+After this, you may return to request a further 10 sessions, if needed.

 How many sessions can I get with a mental health care plan?